sn0b4ll/python-pki/README.md

 An example json can be found in the templates folder.

 ## Security
 This tool provides a certain degree of security for the private keys of the CA and the Certs.
 The private key is encrypted in storage using Fernet (https://cryptography.io/en/latest/fernet/) with an key which is generated when an DB is first created (and can't be changed).
 All other fields are not encrypted - I prefer KISS and encryption is not always Simple and Stupid, so currently only the private keys are encrypted.
-If you think all field should be encrypted, please file an issue or make a pull-request :)
+If you think all fields should be encrypted, please file an issue or make a pull-request :)

 ## TODOs
 This tool is usable, but far from finished.
 For all TODOs, please check the issues on https://github.com/sn0b4ll/python-pki/issues